 d.
 28 April 1925, San Antonio, Bexar County, TX

-Father: Aaron Carr, b. ca 1800 in either Georgia or North Carolina (This relationship was proven through circumstantial evidence, and yesterday via a primary record source - her Texas Death Certificate)
+Father: Aaron Carr, b. ca 1800 in either Georgia or North Carolina (This relationship was proven through circumstantial evidence, and in 2008 via a primary record source - her Texas Death Certificate)

-Aaron Carr's father was William Carr.
-Some list indicate William Balus Carr, but I have seen no proof that it was his full name.
-I supposedly came out of North Carolina, but no solid proof that is the case or where in the Tar Heel state they came from.
-Evidence also indicates that his wife's name was Charity (unknown surname) and not Ann Mann as I have seen listed online.
+Aaron Carr's father was Balis Carr.
+Some sources list his name as William Balus Carr, but I have seen no proof that it was his full name.
+He came out of North Carolina, probably Anson County.
+Evidence indicates that his wife's name was Ann Mann and not Charity as I once believed1.

 In addition to 1.
 Elizabeth A. Carr, who was the oldest child of Aaron Carr and Elizabeth Faulk, she had the following siblings (all my second great grand uncles and aunt).